SqueezeOnArch/soa-aur/README.md

 (this will take several minutes to download and build the applications for your device)

 4) Connect to the device using a web browser to see the configuration interface and install optional components such as jivelite and squeeze server

-5) If you wish to install a custom kernel for added features (currently only for wandboard to support additional spdif rates):

-./soa-install-wand-kernel.sh

-(this will take up to an hour depending on the performance of your machine)